Active Projects | Alaska Department of Transportation

-Alaska DOT launching weekly inspections made possible only with automated crowd-sourced imagery and AI analysis from Blyncsy
+Alaska DOT launching weekly inspections thanks to automated crowd-sourced imagery and AI analysis from Blyncsy

 Thanks to Blyncsy’s AI-driven real-time detections from crowd-sourced dash camera images, Alaska Department of Transportation will be conducting weekly inspections around Anchorage, Juneau and Fairbanks.
 Detections include snow removal and maintenance, roadway asset inventory and condition assessment.